 As the Chief of Police of a professional police department, it is my duty to ensure that all members of our department are committed to preserving the integrity of our police department in all aspects of our duties.
 The foundation of our department is built on the personal integrity and discipline of each member and displayed by their actions.
-To ensure that all members of the Green Cove Springs Police Department hold fast to this belief, I have instituted a citizen complaint process, in which we will fully examine those instances where an employee’s action is called into question.
+To ensure that all members of the Green Cove Springs Police Department hold fast to this belief, we have instituted a citizen complaint process, in which we will fully examine those instances where a member's action is called into question.
 The complaint process is an integral part of maintaining integrity and discipline and is a direct reflection of our continuing commitment to excellence.
 Should you need to make a complaint, you can be assured your concerns will be treated with respect.

 The Complaint Process

 All complaints will be accepted by this department no matter how the complaint is received and no matter who the complainant might be.
-The department does provide official complaint forms to whoever may request one, but a form is not necessary to file a complaint.
+The Department does provide official complaint forms to whoever may request one, but a form is not necessary to file a complaint.
 Anyone wishing to speak to an officer's supervisor can call our communications center, or come into the police station, to make the request.

 The Purposes for Internal Investigations

 Protect the member

 Identify and remove personnel who are unfit to serve our citizens

 The Chief of Police will review the completed investigation and determine which category describes the findings:

 Sustained - Allegations supported by sufficient evidence to justify a reasonable conclusion that the action(s) occurred and were violations.